Litigation Support Services

 Frequently Asked Questions

-Engage legal counsel or make sure your legal counsel is aware.
+If you have received a lawsuit or legal demand letter claiming your website, mobile app, software, or other digital experience is not accessible, first engage legal counsel to make sure your legal counsel is aware.
 If you have been working with an accessibility vendor, contact them to inquire how they can support you.
-If you haven’t been working with a vendor, or if your existing vendor is unwilling or unable to help, contact Allyant, and we can help.
+If you have not been working with an accessibility vendor, or if your existing vendor is unwilling or unable to help, contact Allyant, and we can help.

-The best approach is an ongoing commitment to digital accessibility—meeting conformance standards as well as ensuring there are no barriers to access for a user with a disability.
+The best approach to mitigate risk of receiving a lawsuit or demand letter is to make an ongoing commitment to digital accessibility—meeting conformance standards as well as ensuring there are no barriers to access for a user with a disability.

 While Allyant does not provide legal advice, our experience has been that even for organizations that haven’t previously prioritized accessibility, engaging with our Accessibility Claims Team and Litigation Support Services may help lower the costs associated with a current complaint, and will help you immediately take steps to reduce future risk.